Fred L. Turner: Awards and memberships

 Turner served as a director for Aon Corporation, Baxter International, and W. W. Grainger.
 He received the Horatio Alger Award in 1991.
 He was a member of the Bohemian Club and Sigma Phi Epsilon.

 Personal life

-On June 22, 1954, soon after graduating college, Turner married fellow Drake graduate Patricia Shurtleff.
+On June 22, 1954, soon after graduating from college, Turner married fellow Drake graduate Patricia Shurtleff.
 The couple had three daughters.
 Patricia died on October 9, 2000.

 Fred Turner died on January 7, 2013, the day after his 80th birthday, due to complications from pneumonia.

 Pop culture

 Fred Turner has a small reference to his position as a grill operator in the 2016 film The Founder, which portrays the creation of the McDonald's fast-food restaurant chain.
 At a later point in the plot in this same movie, Fred Turner has a much larger presence, during Ray Kroc's successful attempts to open up McDonald's restaurants in the Twin Cities area in Minnesota.

 He is also amply portrayed in season 2, episode 12 "Game of Chicken" of The History Channel series The Food That Built America.